-For several years, one of the most generous airlines when it came to award space to and from Europe when booking with Star Alliance miles was Lufthansa.
-If I needed to book myself or a Juicy Miles client to Europe with United miles (or Aeroplan and ANA miles with fuel surcharges) in a premium cabin, I could always count on finding space on Lufthansa business class. (and often first as well).
-Well, unfortunately it looks like that has changed.
+For several years, Lufthansa was one of the most generous airlines when it came to award space to and from Europe when booking with United and other Star Alliance miles.
+If I needed to book myself or a Juicy Miles client to Europe with United miles or Aeroplan and ANA miles with fare add-ons in a premium cabin, I could always count on finding space on Lufthansa business class. (and often first as well).
+Unfortunately, it looks like that has changed.

 Up until a few years ago, Lufthansa’s space, even in their first class cabins, was essentially unlimited and wide open.
 At the time, much of Lufthansa’s fleet offered an angled flat seat, so it wasn’t a desirable redemption.
 Lufthansa essentially put an end to their generosity, at least in first class, when they decided that partners would no longer be able to redeem for Lufthansa first class until 15 days prior to departure.
 However, business class remained fairly open and was released in a predictable pattern.

-Even as Lufthansa finally updated their fleet to include lie flat seats on all longhaul routes, Lufthansa generally offered reliable and predictable award space.
+Even as Lufthansa finally updated their fleet to include lie-flat seats on all long-haul routes, Lufthansa generally offered reliable and predictable award space.
 For those with Chase points or United miles, it was one of the best ways to get to Europe on points in a premium cabin without fuel surcharges (as long as we were booking with United).
-While they don’t offer the best business class seat to Europe, they did offer a flat bed and good service…and in business class that’s all you can really ask for.
+While they don’t offer the best business class seat to Europe, they did offer a flatbed and decent service.

 Up until a few weeks ago, it was pretty much business as usual for Lufthansa and we were seeing wide open business class award availability on Lufthansa for next summer.
 Lufthansa generally releases award seats ~355 days prior to departure date and we’ve booked several awards on them for travel next summer for our Juicy Miles clients.